Click the issue you want to know more about

 Data is stored in a UNIX file system as a regular flat text file format.
 The Unicage methodology consists of the way data is organized and then processed by our proprietary commands.
 The uniqueness of the solution lies on its ability to utilize flat text files instead of requiring middleware or relational database engines that decrease the speed of execution.

-How the data is distributed across data units?
+How is the data distributed across data units?

 Parallel processing is done on a master-slave model where flat text files are divided according to the logic of the script across all the available nodes.
 Those nodes execute the script and finally they are merged and consolidated into a new text file with the result of the execution.